ArxeFD/C-bank-account/README.md

 Choose option 3 to log in to an existing account by entering your account number.
 Once logged in, you can deposit or withdraw funds, check your account balance, or log out. <br>

 Choose option 4 to exit the program.

-<h3>Acknowledgments</h3>
-This program was created as part of a mini-project, and is not intended for actual use in a banking context.